Pylons/pyramid/docs/tutorials/cmf/skins.rst

 products often provide skin layers that are activated within a particular skin to provide the site with additional features.

+To override static resources using a "search path" much like a set of skin layers, :mod:`repoze.bfg` provides the concept of :term:`resource` overrides.
+See :ref:`overriding_resources_section` for more information about resource overrides.

-:mod:`repoze.bfg` itself has no such concept, and no package provides a direct replacement, but bfg :term:`view` code combined with differing :term:`request type` attributes can provide a good deal of the same sort of behavior.
-The `repoze.bfg.skins
+While there is no analogue to a skin layer search path for locating Python code (as opposed to resources), :term:`view` code combined with differing :term:`request type` attributes can provide a good deal of the same sort of behavior.
+See :ref:`using_an_event_to_vary_the_request_type` for more information.

+Relatedly, the `repoze.bfg.skins
-<http://svn.repoze.org/repoze.bfg.skins/>`_ package is an attempt to allow
+<http://svn.repoze.org/repoze.bfg.skins/>`_ package is an attempt to
-directories on disk to represent collections of templates, each of which can be thought of as a minimal skin.
+allow directories on disk to represent collections of views simply by adding templates to the directory.